llinsss/llinsss/README.md

 - 👋 Hi, I’m @llinsss
-- 👀 I’m interested in ...
-Html,css, javascript, mongoDB, Node, SQL, Express.
+- 👀 I’m interested in ...javascript, mongoDB, Node, SQL, Express.
 - 🌱 I’m currently learning ...Data analysis using R
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...+2348034643536 llinsomoudu@gmail.com